zzalscv2/FFEA/doc/1-Overview/Overview.md

      - A 6-12 [Lennard-Jones Potential](\ref ljPotential)
      - A repulsive potential that is proportional to the [volume overlap](\ref sPotential).
+     - Specific interactions defined using precomputed potentials.
+        More documentation can be found [here](\ref fmApproach).
      - Coulombic interactions [EXPERIMENTAL].
-     - Specific interactions can be defined using precomputed potentials.
-        More documentation can be found [here](\ref fmApproach).

  * Kinetic state changes can be simulated together with the continuum model to account for conformational changes and binding events.
 Read the